-FY16 carryover funds were used to award the 2nd renourishment contract on 14 Dec 16.
+FY16 carryover funds were used to award the 2nd periodic nourishment contract on 14 Dec 16.
 Pumping began in Feb 2017.
 Additionally this project was damaged by the Oct 2015 and Jan 2016 Nor'easters.
-The 2nd renourishment will not take the project to full construction template.
-A Project Information Report (PIR) and a PIR Addendum under the authority of PL 84-99 were completed which recommended repair and restoration of the project.
+The 2nd periodic nourishment would not take the project to full construction template.
+Therefore, a Project Information Report (PIR) and a PIR Addendum under the authority of PL 84-99 were completed which recommended repair and restoration of the project.
 The PIR & Addendum were ultimately approved by Corps HQUSACE.
-PL 84-99 funds were received and were used to modify the renourishment contract to complete the FCCE work and renourishment concurrently.
+PL 84-99 funds were received and were used to modify the nourishment contract to complete the FCCE work and nourishment concurrently.
 Pumping began in Feb 2017 and was completed in Jun 2017.